PSANZUA/se-assignment-6-introduction-to-python-PSANZUA/README.md

 Here’s an example of a for loop:

+Example of a for loop
 code

-# Example of a for loop
 fruits = ["apple", "banana", "cherry"]

 for fruit in fruits: